jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 stateKey <- list(
   descriptivesPlot = c("showDescriptivesPlot") # changing this removes the entire element 'descriptivesPlot'.
 )
-attr(stateKey[["descriptivesPlot"]], "collection") <- list(
 # each subselement also depends on the presence of a variable
+collectionKey <- list(
-  v1 = list(expression(v1 %in% options[["variables"]])),
+  list(expression('v1' %in% options[["variables"]])),
-  v2 = list(expression(v2 %in% options[["variables"]])),
+  list(expression('v2' %in% options[["variables"]])),
-  v3 = list(expression(v3 %in% options[["variables"]]))
+  list(expression('v3' %in% options[["variables"]]))
 )
+attr(stateKey[["descriptivesPlot"]], "collection") <- collectionKey
 # the above is the likely the most common case, hence there exists a convenience function
 variables <- paste0("v", 1:3)
 collectionKey <- .stateDependsOnVar(variables)
 attr(stateKey[["descriptivesPlot"]], "collection") <- collectionKey
 ```
 In the example above, all ggplot objects in the state depend on the option `showDescriptivesPlot`.
 In addition, each individual ggplot object depends on whether a variable is included in `options[["variables"]]`.
-The subelements of a collection are checked by name, or if there are no names in order.
+The subelements of a collection are checked in order.
 Subelements without checks are kept by default.
 Collections keys cannot be nested inside collection keys (there is no recursion).
 Also, it would be bad practice to organize the state that way.

+Since the most common case is that subcollections depend on a number of variables, there exists a convenience function called `.stateDependsOnVar`.
+This function can be called with either a vector of names or with a matrix of names.
+For a vector, each element will corresponds to one element in the collection.
+For a matrix, each row corresponds to one element collection.
+The option element to look for can be changed using the argument `optionsName` (which defaults to `"variables"`).

+Expressions are evaluated in a stand-alone environment where two other variables are present: `options`, the *new* options, and `state`, the state.
+These are the only objects that can be called.
+If the expression succeeds, TRUE should be returned.
+For all other outputs this element in the state will be discarded.
+If the expression gives an error, a warning is given inside QT.

 If the results could be computed (ready == TRUE), it is time to add the results to the table that we created earlier (Step 3).
 Oftentimes, we need to add one row for each dependent variable or for each predictor.
 Therefore, the results are often added in for loops.
 In the example provided below, one row with results is added for each level of each dependent variable.
 The results are taken from the results argument computed in the corresponding results function.